Projects

 The following are key projects that are planned or underway.
 We are open to new project suggestions and offers of collaboration.

-In 2025, we launched the International Journal for Creativity Inside published with the Florida State University Institute for Arts & Art Therapy with the Imprisoned (AATI).
+International Journal for Creativity Inside published with the Florida State University Institute for Arts & Art Therapy with the Imprisoned (AATI).

 We are writing a Model Act: The Carceral Creativity and Poverty Reduction Support Act for use as legislation to provide public support for creativity in prisons at the national and state level (in progress).

-We prepared a policy paper through the Scholars Strategy Network: "Unfetter Creativity in Prisons."
+Policy paper, Scholars Strategy Network: "Unfetter Creativity in Prisons."

-We are compiling a Directory of Arts In Corrections (AIC) Providers: Please add new AIC program information here.
+Directory of Arts In Corrections (AIC) Providers: Please add new AIC program information here.

-We support establishing a Federal Credit Union for the Justice Involved in collaboration with First Step Alliance.
+Federal Credit Union for the Justice Involved in collaboration with First Step Alliance.

-We prepared guidelines on "How to register a copyright application from prison" (5 pages may be printed on one side to pass prison mail censorship, where applicable): Prison Copyright Registration Protocol.
+Guidelines on "How to register a copyright application from prison" (5 pages may be printed on one side to pass prison mail censorship, where applicable): Prison Copyright Registration Protocol.

 Watch Copyright Behind Bars, a panel presentation at the 2023 IP Mosaic Conference, co-hosted by University of Illinois Chicago Law School, with panelists Jeanie Austin, Ph.D., Librarian, Jail and Reentry Services, San Francisco Public Library; Wendy Jason, Founder and Director, Justice Arts Coalition, nonprofit national network for those creating art in and around the criminal justice system (invited); Doran Larson, Ph.D, Professor of Literature, Hamilton College and Founder and Co-Director of the American Prison Writing Archive; Viva R. Moffat, Professor of Law, Co-Director, Intellectual Property and Technology Law Program, Sturm College of Law, University of Denver, advocating for IP rights for currently/formerly incarcerated and society; and Fury Young, Founder and Co-Executive Director, FREER Records, formerly Die Jim Crow, the first nonprofit record label for currently and formerly incarcerated artists.